Nurses and Reflective Writing in NMC Cases

 The above diagram is also available in PDF format: Reflective Writing in NMC Case Diagram for printing in A4.

 Working through the flowchart, the nurse must ask: why did the incident or misconduct occur?
 Was it because of carelessness, a good faith response (act or omission) but based on outdated nursing practice, was it criminal activity, shoddiness, not being competent, failing to adhere to protocol, failing to keep oneself in check?
 There may be many reasons why a nurse falls into difficulties.
 On occasions it may be down to personality.
 Is it, by way of example, because the nurse has a deep-seated attitudinal problem?
 Are they or were they unwell?

-So, by way of example, a nurse who has not kept up to date with pressure area skin care, and who has caused harm to an unconscious patient by not implementing the minimum safeguards that were necessary, should go on a number of courses on skin care and pressure sore prevention, and be assessed in their workplace in order demonstrate that they can practically apply their skills and knowledge to the workplace.
+So, by way of example, a nurse who has not kept up to date with pressure area skin care, and who has caused harm to an unconscious patient by not implementing the minimum safeguards (or nursing interventions) that were necessary, should go on a number of courses on skin care and pressure sore prevention, and be assessed in their workplace in order demonstrate that they can practically apply their skills and knowledge to the workplace.
 Evidence that the nurse has improved their practice and performance might also be obtained from collagues and other clinicians.

 The other concepts within the flowchart also need some consideration.
 If the misdemeanors or weak practices occurred over a long period of time, there is a greater risk of harm having been caused to others.
 The nurse must fully recognise the impact of their failings, so as to remedy them.